monolith4007/Starlight-9-Engine/README.md

 # Starlight-9-Engine
 ![alt text](https://cdn.discordapp.com/attachments/1010298152106086540/1185522850229125211/Logo.png)

-Starlight 9 Engine (abbreviated as S9E) is a Sonic the Hedgehog framework/template for Game Maker 8.1 and a revival of the Starlight 8 Engine.
+Starlight 9 Engine (abbreviated as S9E) is a Sonic the Hedgehog framework/template for Game Maker 8.1 and a modification of the Starlight 8 Engine.
 Based on previous Sonic Dash frameworks, it is designed with simplicity in mind, whilst attempting to fix any issues these previous frameworks had, as well as remaining mostly accurate to the original Genesis Sonic games.

 # Features